-I will have to tell you my little story and how/why I’ve started cooking mussels at home.
-Unfortunately, it is not a nice experience but it is a very real one. 😏🤔 It was not that very often that I was eating mussels out but every now and again I fancied them so badly that I had to order them…..oh, I love them so very much.
-However, the last time I’ve had them out (9-10 years ago) in a pretty posh restaurant but, sadly, I have had the nastiest food poisoning (with severe indigestion) to the extent that I thought I was having a heart attack 💙💚💘 …so, that was it!
-It was the call for having them home cooked only 😉😋
+I will have to tell you my little story and how/why I've started cooking these greenshell mussels at home.
+Unfortunately, it is not a nice experience but it is a very real one.
+It was not that very often that I was eating mussels out but every now and again I fancied them so badly that I had to order them.....oh, I love them so very much.
+However, the last time I've had them out (9-10 years ago) in a pretty posh restaurant but, sadly, I have had the nastiest food poisoning (with severe indigestion) to the extent that I thought I was having a heart attack ...so, that was it!
+It was the call for having them home-cooked only.

-Okay so let’s just begin with our mussels and I will start by telling you a little bit about these green-shelled ones which I absolutely love and I mostly cook.
+Okay so let's just begin with our greenshell mussels and mixed homemade chips.
+I will start by telling you a little bit about these beautiful and chunky green-shelled ones which I absolutely love and I mostly cook.

-Greenshell mussels come from New Zealand and are renown for:
+Greenshell mussels from New Zealand and are renown for:

 - being one of the cleanest, safest and thus healthiest seafood around due to the clean waters they come from;

 - a high content of haem-iron, an animal-sourced iron known to be easily absorbed by the human body (100g streamed mussels, 12mg compared to the same amount 100g of cooked steak which contains 3.4mg);